...and live in paradise on just $1200 a month"

 Although you can go it alone, it always helps to have an experienced, local contact to smooth the way.
 I pride myself in being a smart and experienced traveler – but I still made all the classic (and costly) mistakes.
 Most of the mistakes are due to our substantially different upbringings and points of view.

-We place a lot of importance on personal freedom and independence and money and financial transactions, while for Thais it’s about building a long-term, trusting and inter-dependent relationship.
+We Westerners place a lot of importance on personal freedom and independence and money and financial transactions, while for Thais it’s about building a long-term, trusting and inter-dependent relationship.
 This can lead to fundamental misunderstandings and bitter recriminations.
 We can help you to avoid these.
 Many people don’t want to take our advice, believing that they are shrewd enough to do their own research, make cost-effective decisions and see through deceitful behavior.

-But even if you feel this way, it’s still worth keeping in mind our professional and qualified opinion – so at least you can enter into an arrangement or relationship with your eyes open – and hopefully be aware of the signs if things don’t go according to expectation.
+But even if you feel this way, it’s still worth keeping in mind my professional and qualified opinion – so at least you can enter into an arrangement or relationship with your eyes open – and hopefully be aware of the signs if things don’t go according to expectation.

 A word of caution: When you come here, you’ll be transformed forever.